 Healing & Aftercare

 Your cat will need to stay quiet for at least 10 to 14 days.
-This means she cannot run, jump or play with her housemates.
-You can leave her in a bathroom, small laundry room or a large dog crate.
-Any excessive movement can cause inflammation of the surgical site, pain, swelling, or worst case scenario is the entire suture line breaks down.
+This means she cannot run, jump, or play with her housemates.
+You can leave her in a bathroom, a small laundry room, or a large dog crate.
+Any excessive movement can cause inflammation of the surgical site, pain, and swelling or in the worst-case scenario, the entire suture line breaks down.
 This would mean your cat has to undergo a second surgery to fix everything.

 Your cat will not be allowed to lick at her incision.
-Your veterinarian will likely send home an Elizabethan collar (abbreviated E-collar) to put on your cat.
-If your cat gets this cone off, or you remove it, your cat licking the incision will cause irritation, inflammation, pain and infection.
-They may also chew out the sutures causing the incision to open up.
+Your veterinarian will likely send home an Elizabethan collar (e-collar) to put on your cat.
+If your cat gets this cone off or you remove it, your cat licking the incision will cause irritation, inflammation, pain, and infection.
+They may also chew out the sutures, causing the incision to open up.
 Save yourself the headache and leave the cone on.

 Your cat will likely go home with some type of pain medication.
 Depending on the age of your cat, this may be in the form of a liquid given a few times a day, a pill given once a day, or a capsule you can open and mix in their food.